 Road Trip: the Great Vegan Cheesesteak Debate! »

 Here ye!
 Here ye!
 This time I’ve really done it!
 I took my Philadelphia holiday as an opportunity to seek out and compare the vegan cheesesteaks available in the cheesesteak Mecca, and boy are my arms tired!
 I’m kidding, I’m just fatter.

 I want you all to know, this is an important debate!
 You know how some well known cultural icons are just for tourists?
 Like how Hawaiians don’t speak Hawaiian and stuff like that?
 Cheesesteaks are not like that.
 I know plenty of Philadelphians (generally men) who eat a cheesesteak just about every day.
 It especially cracks me up when one of these people is concerned about my health as a vegan.
-Cheesesteaks are fatty fat fatness with a heaping side of cholesterol!
+Cheesesteaks are basically heart-attacks in an Amoroso roll!
 But they are concerned about my health.
 Hilarious!